Daniel-Xu0/Snowflake-Spend-Forecaster/README.md

 The random forest regression model will likely take a few minutes to run, depending on the params inputted.
 I'd recommend not going over `k_folds > 5` and `n_iter > 150` if you want your computer to survive.

+After the models have run, the script will then forecast the next X number of days of Snowflake spend, plotting it in a local browser for your own viewing.

 Have fun with it!
 I'll continue to update and improve the capabilties of this class periodically